 One of the first things that you need to keep in mind while choosing a barbell is the thickness of the pad.
 This is because this thickness and material will tell you a lot about its ability to withstand the pressure of a heavy barbell.

-Ideally, most barbell pads on the market will have an overall thickness of anywhere between 3/4 inches (1.9 cm) to 2.1 inches (5.3 cm).
+Ideally, most barbell pads on the market will have an overall thickness of between 3/4 inches (1.9 cm) and 2.1 inches (5.3 cm).

-The ergonomic design in a hip thrust barbell pad allows you to place the barbell comfortably while exercising.
+The ergonomic design of a hip thrust barbell pad allows you to place the barbell comfortably while exercising.